Ashton Central Swimming Club

 7. Mobile telephones.

 7.1 Mobile telephones should be registered as cameras if they are intended to be used as such.
-Whilst the ASA does not support the banning of phones, as children need them to keep in touch with parents, particularly in emergencies, they do support the requirement that phones should emit a ‘noticeable sound’ if the camera facility is used.
+Whilst Swim England does not support the banning of phones, as children need them to keep in touch with parents, particularly in emergencies, they do support the requirement that phones should emit a ‘noticeable sound’ if the camera facility is used.

-7.2 Members should be reminded that mobile phones should not be used in the changing rooms as cameras in line with ASA policy.
+7.2 Members should be reminded that mobile phones should not be used in the changing rooms as cameras in line with Swim England policy.

 8. Photographs on website